Travel to Africa

 Cost per person starts at $145/day for ground costs (not including airfare $1200-$2500) plus your $1,000 per person tax-deductible contribution.
 The tour will result in building one or two new classrooms for 45-90 students to continue their education, or a 40' container of 23,000 books serving 20 or more schools.
 We can give tips and a web site to help raise funds.
 Accommodations range from clean, safe, and simple to very nice.

 This will not be a conventional package tour of Africa.
 While we will see wild animals on safari (a treasure of Africa!) most of the tour will be philanthropic and cultural.
 Seeing the need first-hand has a significant impact on those who join us.
 You will meet wonderful people and learn about the promise and challenges of education.
 Imagine 400 Zulu school children putting on a dance and music performance for their American visitors!
 Imagine trying to explain ice fishing or snow to high school students who have never experienced freezing weather.
 You will be surprised.
 You will have fun.
 You will see the world in a new way.

 The tour will be preceded by some cultural, historical, and language learning opportunities.
 (Most people speak English, but it is respectful and interesting to know some of the local language, especially when we meet young children.)
 We want to visit with an understanding of the health, political, and economic issues that challenge our African neighbors.

-Ready to sign up?
-Complete the 2018 Learning Tour Agreement and order form.
+As an example, see the 2018 Learning Tour Agreement and order form.

 We look forward to sharing with you the places and people we cherish.